Discrimination during recruitment

 Asking for a date of birth

-You can only ask for someone’s date of birth on an application form if they must be a certain age to do the job, eg selling alcohol.
+You can only ask for someone’s date of birth on an application form if they must be a certain age to do the job, for example selling alcohol.

 You can ask someone their date of birth on a separate equality monitoring form.
-You shouldn’t let the person selecting or interviewing candidates see this form.
+You should not let the person selecting or interviewing candidates see this form.

 Spent criminal convictions

-Applicants don’t have to tell you about criminal convictions that are spent.
+Applicants do not have to tell you about criminal convictions that are spent.
 You must treat the applicant as if the conviction has not happened, and cannot refuse to employ the person because of their conviction.

-There are some areas of employment that are exempt from this rule, eg schools.
+There are some areas of employment that are exempt from this rule, for example schools.

 Trade union membership